bhantos/Data-Mining/README.md

+# Data mining and machine learning
+Course taught by Bálint Ármin Pataki @ ELTE.

+This repo contains my work for the course.

 The topics of the course
 * 01 Exploratory data analysis
 * 02 Unsupervised learning & clustering: TSNE, PCA, hierarchical clustering